What is Product Certification for Channel Partners?

 Best Practices (Do's)

-- Align with Sales Goals: Certify partners on products with high market demand.
-This drives revenue.
+- Align with Sales Goals: Certify partners on products with high market demand to drive revenue.

-- Provide Practical Labs: Offer hands-on experience.
-This reinforces learning better than theory alone.
+- Provide Practical Labs: Offer hands-on experience, reinforcing learning better than theory alone.

-- Offer Retake Opportunities: Allow partners to re-test.
-This encourages persistence.
+- Offer Retake Opportunities: Allow partners to re-test, encouraging persistence.

-- Recognize Achievements: Publicly acknowledge certified partners.
-This boosts morale.
+- Recognize Achievements: Publicly acknowledge certified partners to boost morale.

-- Integrate with Partner Enablement***: Combine certification with other training.
-This creates a complete program.
+- Integrate with Partner Enablement: Combine certification with other training, creating a complete program.

 Pitfalls (Don'ts)